 Atorvastatin is FDA approved, in combination with dietary modifications, to prevent cardiovascular events in patients with cardiac risk factors and for patients with abnormal lipid profiles.

-For patients without coronary heart disease, but with multiple risk factors, atorvastatin is approved to reduce the risk of myocardial infarction, stroke, revascularization procedures, and angina.
+For patients without coronary heart disease, but with multiple risk factors, the FDA has approved atorvastatin to reduce the risk of myocardial infarction, stroke, revascularization procedures, and angina.

-For patients diagnosed with type 2 diabetes mellitus without coronary heart disease, but with multiple risk factors, atorvastatin is approved to reduce the risk of myocardial infarction and stroke.
+For patients diagnosed with type 2 diabetes mellitus without coronary heart disease, but with multiple risk factors, atorvastatin has FDA approval to reduce the risk of myocardial infarction and stroke.

-For patients with coronary heart disease, atorvastatin is approved to reduce the risk of non-fatal myocardial infarction, fatal and non-fatal stroke, revascularization procedures, hospitalizations for congestive heart failure and angina.
+For patients with coronary heart disease, atorvastatin has approval as a therapy to reduce the risk of non-fatal myocardial infarction, fatal and non-fatal stroke, revascularization procedures, hospitalizations for congestive heart failure, and angina.

 Atorvastatin has FDA approval for the treatment of the following dyslipidemias: